Alchemy England 1977 Deus Et Natura Ring

 - Availability: Make your selection to view availability

-- Delivery:This item ships from the warehouse
+- Delivery:Typically ships from warehouse within 2 business days

 The Latin inscription on solid bronze band, reading "DEUS ET NATUA NO FACIUNT FRUSTA", says 'God and Nature do not work together in vain'.